tegola-hubs/tegola-hubs.github.com/index.md

   <img src="/media/mhialairigh.png" alt="Coille Mhialairigh Mast" />
 </div>

-HUBS or High-Speed Universal Broadband for Scotland is a joint enterprise between the Universith of the Highlands and Islands, the University of Edinburgh and the University of Stirling to assist with the provision of high speed Internet access to communities in rural areas in Scotland that would otherwise be unserviced.
+HUBS or High-Speed Universal Broadband for [Scotland] is a joint enterprise between the [University of the Highlands and Islands], the [University of Edinburgh] [School of Informatics] and the [University of Stirling] [Department of Computing Science and Mathematics] to assist with the provision of high speed Internet access to communities in rural areas in Scotland that would otherwise be unserviced.
 HUBS accomplishes this by providing infrastructure support and technical expertise to local community networks which are ultimately owned, constructed and maintained by the communities themselves.